 The Secular Celebration of Mother’s Day

-Many people now think Mothering Sunday and Mother’s Day are the same celebration, but they are in fact two separate days which have become celebrated together and for most people, conflated into a special celebration day for mothers.
+Many people now think Mothering Sunday and Mother’s Day are the same celebration, but they are in fact two separate days which have become celebrated together.
+For most people, they have been conflated into one special celebration day for mothers.

 For people who have lost their mothers, this is also a special day to remember them and honour their memory.